 EV charging ports

-UC Davis potable water use increased by 98 million gallons, a 12% increase per capita compared to fiscal year 2020–21.
-The increase in water use was largely for potable water in buildings.
-UC Davis is still on track to meet the 2025 water reduction target despite an upward trend in potable water use from 2019–22.
+UC Davis’s total potable water use decreased by 87 million gallons, a 10% decrease per capita compared with fiscal year 2021–22.
+The decline in water use was largely attributable to potable water in agricultural water systems, landscape and buildings.
+UC Davis is meeting the 2025 water reduction target with a 43% reduction in per capita potable water use since the baseline year.

 ZERO WASTE – GENERATION

 *These numbers might include a small amount of incineration that is being phased out.

 **In 2021, waste generation per weighted campus user spiked due to pandemic-related closures as base-level operations continued but the number of users on campus decreased.

 As in-person activity continued to increase on campus, the total overall municipal solid waste (excluding construction and demolition) generated at UC Davis in fiscal year 2022–23 increased by 927 tons or 0.19 pounds per capita.
 This is a 9.32% increase from the 2015–16 baseline.